-Next Tuesday, many thousands of 17 and 18 year olds will be completing their UCAS applications, which will most likely take them down the path towards whichever university they end up at in the next year or so.
+Each year thousands of 17 and 18 year olds complete their UCAS applications, which will most likely take them down the path towards whichever university they end up at the following year.

-And according to new AAT research, recent school leavers say that two thirds of their teachers were most likely to push them towards the university route, along with 59 per cent of their parents.
+And according to previous research conducted by AAT, school leavers say that two thirds of their teachers were most likely to push them towards the university route, along with 59 per cent of their parents.

 But while university is entirely correct as a post-schooling option for many, it remains just that – an option, among many alternatives that can set you on track for a successful career in your industry of choice.

 At AAT we hear about thousands of stories every year of school leavers who have turned down UCAS applications and higher education in favour of apprenticeships or trainee scheme routes – and still getting off to a fantastic start in an accountancy role.
 Here’s three of them:

 There was a belief that you need to go to university to succeed